 I built a free DaVinci Resolve LUT pack based on this grade.
 If you're shooting V-Log or any log format and want a starting point that matches this aesthetic, it's available below — free.

-Everything above — plus the accessories, bags, and smaller items that don't make it into posts but quietly make a difference on long shooting days — is listed and kept current on the kit page.
+Shop the Kit →Everything above — plus the accessories, bags, and smaller items that don't make it into posts but quietly make a difference on long shooting days — is listed and kept current on the kit page.

 The best travel footage isn't made with the most gear.
 It's made by someone who showed up, stayed light, and kept moving.